openzfs/openzfs-docs/docs/Project and Community/FAQ.rst

 issue:

 -  What distribution you're using and the version.
--  What spl/zfs packages you're using and the version.
+-  What OpenZFS packages you're using and the version, as reported by ``zfs version``.
 -  Describe the problem you're observing.
 -  Describe how to reproduce the problem.
 -  Including any warning/errors/backtraces from the system logs.